EGA Finances US Acquisition With Green Loan Facility

 Date

-(MENAFN- Dubai PR Network) United Arab Emirates, 26 December 2024: Emirates United Arab Emirates, 26 December 2024: Emirates Global Aluminium, the largest 'premium aluminium' producer in the world, today announced that its recent Acquisition of a majority stake in American aluminium recycling firm, Spectro Alloys Corporation, has now been funded through a green loan facility with international banks.
+(MENAFN- Mid-East Info) United Arab Emirates, December 2024: Emirates United Arab Emirates, 26 December 2024: Emirates Global Aluminium, the largest 'premium aluminium' producer in the world, today announced that its recent Acquisition of a majority stake in American aluminium recycling firm, Spectro Alloys Corporation, has now been funded through a green loan facility with international banks.

 The green loan facility enables access to a larger liquidity pool to fund low-carbon projects while optimising the cost of borrowing.